Fox Crossing, Wisconsin: 2020 census

+Income and employment

+In 2020, the employment rate was 65.5%, and the median household income was $70,664.

 Education

 Public education is provided by the Neenah Joint School District, west of Little Lake Butte des Morts, and the Menasha Joint School District, east of the lake.

 St. Mary Catholic High School and St. Mary Catholic Middle School are located in Fox Crossing.